Student voice

 If you care about student voice, the quality of learning and teaching at the University, and are interested in seeing how decisions are made about courses behind the scenes, this paid opportunity could be for you.

-The University recruits each year to a team of students who serve on quality panel events.
-Being on a panel gives you the opportunity to meet and work in partnership with members of staff, and to make a valuable contribution to improving learning, teaching and the student experience at Edinburgh Napier.
+The University recruits each year to a team of students who serve on quality panel events and are members of their School’s Quality & Curriculum Management Committee.
+This role l gives you the opportunity to meet and work in partnership with members of staff, and to make a valuable contribution to improving learning, teaching and the student experience at Edinburgh Napier.
 You'll also be contributing to a national process of ensuring the quality of Scottish University education and it can open doors to involvement in reviews for external organisations such as the Quality Assurance Agency Scotland or European Students Union.

 Skills and experience you can gain: